Our outstanding Online Landscape Design Courses have been training top class Landscape Garden Designers since 1998.

 This is a brief outline of the main topics included in the program.
 The course material is intensive and highly informative with many pictures and diagrams used to illustrate concepts.
 You will be taught and encouraged to think and solve problems.

-• 3 full, real-life landscape design projects (no installation is required for any projects)
+• at least 4 full, real-life landscape design projects (no installation is required for any projects)

 • several small garden design projects (no installation is required)